 Telematics dashboards typically include information such as vehicle location, speed, fuel consumption, driver behavior, and maintenance status.
 They can also provide real-time alerts and notifications for events such as accidents, harsh braking, or unauthorized vehicle usage.
 The design of telematics dashboards is crucial in ensuring that users can easily understand and interpret the data, enabling them to make informed decisions.
 The dashboards vary for the users and the OEM.

 When designing a telematics system architecture, several considerations need to be taken into account.
-Scalability, Redundancy and fault tolerance are important factors, as the system should be able to handle a large number of vehicles and data points.
+Scalability, redundancy and fault tolerance are important factors, as the system should be able to handle a large number of vehicles and data points.
 Data security is another critical aspect, as telematics systems deal with sensitive information such as vehicle location and driver behavior.
-Integration with external systems is also a key consideration along with the user experience.
+Automotive telematics protocol stack integration — spanning CAN, LIN, Automotive Ethernet, MQTT, and HTTPS — is a core engineering discipline within any telematics system development for cars program.

 At Embien, we specialize in designing comprehensive and scalable telematics system architectures.
 With years of experience in the field, our team of experts understands the intricacies of telematics technology and can tailor solutions to meet your specific requirements.
 Whether you need a telematics system for fleet management, insurance purposes, or any other application, we have the expertise to deliver a robust and efficient solution.